- Home

 - Affix postage.

-- a.
-If you printed the application you must place it in your own envelope and add postage.
+- If you printed the application you must place it in your own envelope and add postage.

-- b.
-If you ordered the application online and it was mailed to you - fold the application in half, moisten the top tab, seal, and add postage.
+- If you ordered the application online and it was mailed to you - fold the application in half, moisten the top tab, seal, and add postage.

 - Address and mail the completed ABBM to the Early Voting Clerk: 214 N 4th Street, Suite 300, Waco, TX 76701; You may also fax the application: to 254-757-5041; You also have the option of emailing the McLennan County's Elections Division a scanned copy of the completed and signed application.
 If an ABBM is faxed or emailed, the original hard copy of the application must be mailed and received by the early voting clerk no later than the 4th business day.